wheelejay/project01/README.md/README.md

 ### Bugs

-We're all learning!
-You can list any issues the app may have, why you think it's happening, and how you might fix it
+When you click the "Make a Shopping List" button after you have made one already it clear out the old shopping list and makes a new one.
+I would like to prevent that from happening.
+Also state gets transfered through the different recipes.
+If you had a recipe with ingredients and you delete the one above, it will keep the ingredients of the recipe above.
+This can be fixed by assigning  a unique id to each row.

 ### Future Development

-You can list anything you want to add! (or didn't have time for 😅)

-### Resources

-If you use any 3rd party resources, list them here
+More Styling development, I spent a lot of time to get the app functioning and didn't have a lot of time to make it look unique.
+I also want to move the shopping list to a different page and have it saved to a specific recipe.

 ### Contact

-If you have any feedback our questions, please reach me by [email](example@outlook.com), [GitHub](https://github.com/MyUserName), or [LinkedIn](https://www.linkedin.com/)!
+If you have any feedback our questions, please reach me by [email](wheeler7591@gmail.com) or [GitHub](https://github.com/wheelejay)!